 - The group-based activities are never with more than 100 people at the same location at the same time.(This number includes Guides, staff and crew)

 - Activities take place outdoors as much as possible in spacious areas, where possible with allotted spaces to maintain ample distance.

 - We have taken organized meals out of the programme as these form the biggest logistical and hygienic risks.
 The schedule should give you more than enough opportunities to provide for your own meals.

 - We are looking to organise some fun physical evening activities, at the moment the curfew is set at 22.00hrs.

 - All university buildings use routes and have sanitary posts at the entrances.

 - Guides have been thoroughly instructed to provide the group with the best possible guidance on hygiene and safety measures.

-- The groups have been reduced to a maximum size of 10 people, consisting of 8 participants and 2 guides, so that you can walk freely in the city and maintain the 1.5 meter guideline.
+- The groups have been reduced to a maximum size of 12-14 people, including 2 guides, so that you can walk freely in the city and maintain the 1.5 meter guideline.

 - There are crew members who clean everything regularly at the events.